ismaelJimenez/spec-kit-review/README.md

 **Solution:** Make some code changes first.
 On a feature branch, commit changes.
 On the default branch, stage or modify files.

+## Acknowledgments

+The first version of this extension was modeled after the [PR Review Toolkit](https://github.com/anthropics/claude-code/tree/main/plugins/pr-review-toolkit) plugin for Claude Code by Anthropic.

 ## License

 MIT License — see [LICENSE](LICENSE) file